The Research

 Sleep, health, and children's learning

-The World Health Organization says nighttime aircraft noise should stay below 40 decibels.
-CPD's MD 500E helicopters typically patrol at around 725 feet — producing roughly 82-84 decibels at ground level.
-That's more than double the WHO's safe limit, and about as loud as a garbage disposal running in your kitchen.
-A quarter of the time they drop below 500 feet, where noise hits 87 decibels — like a lawn mower in your yard, except it's midnight.
+The World Health Organization recommends nighttime aircraft noise stay below 40 decibels.
+CPD's MD 500E helicopters typically patrol at around 725 feet, producing roughly 82–84 decibels at ground level — comparable to a garbage disposal.
+About a quarter of the time they drop below 500 feet, where noise reaches 87 decibels, comparable to a lawn mower.

 WHO Environmental Noise Guidelines (2018)